Freedom of Information (FOIA)

 • Contracted labor costs will be charged at the hourly rate of $51.00 (6 times the state minimum hourly wage)

-A labor cost will not be charged for the search, examination, review and the deletion and separation of exempt from nonexempt information unless failure to charge a fee would result in unreasonably high costs to the Agency.
+A labor cost will not be charged for the search, examination, review, and the deletion and separation of exempt from nonexempt information unless failure to charge a fee would result in unreasonably high costs to the Agency.
 Costs are unreasonably high when they are excessive and beyond the normal or usual amount for those services compared to the Agency’s usual FOIA requests, because of the nature of the request in the particular instance.
 The Agency must specifically identify the nature of the unreasonable high costs in writing.

-Copying and Duplication
+Copying

 The Agency must use the most economical method for making copies of public records, including using double-sided printing, if cost-saving and available.